-E. 2014 State Final Meet
+E. 2015 State Final Meet

-1. Practice: Friday, November 7, 2014 at 1:00 pm: Head Coaches may pick-up their school's team/individual packets all day at the course.
+1. Practice: Friday, November 6, 2015 at 1:00 pm: Head Coaches may pick-up their school's team/individual packets all day at the course.
 Bibs/RFID computer tags will be included in the team packet.
 The course will be open for practice for all qualified contestants, weather permitting, until dark.
 Additional school vehicle parking pass requests will be considered at this time.

-2. Coaches Meetings: Friday, November 7, 2014 at 2:00; 3:00 and 4:00 p.m.: A coach from each participating school is required to attend a coaches meeting sometime prior to their team or individual's race.
+2. Coaches Meetings: Friday, November 6, 2015 at 2:00 p.m. and 3:00 p.m.

+A coach from each participating school is required to attend a coaches meeting sometime prior to their team or individual's race.
 It is recommended that coaches attend one of the meetings conducted on Friday at the times listed above.
 However, a meeting will also be conducted just prior to the girls race in each class on Saturday (see schedule below).

-Saturday, November 8, 2014 Class 1A Girls
+Saturday, November 7, 2015 Class 1A Girls

 Course will be open to all Class runners.
-8:15 a.m.